Frequently asked questions

 Can I bring someone with me to my first appointment?

 You are welcome to bring someone with you to your appointment however clients often find that they feel more free to talk about their situation when they attend counselling on their own.
-I do not provide couple or family counselling.
-If you are wanting to bring a partner or family member with you because you are seeking couple or family counselling I can refer you to a practitioner who can offer you this service.

 What is a Mental Health Social Worker?